SQL Server Best Practices for Data Quality

 - Significant functionality out of the box with the ability to customize as needed

-- Radically improved data quality for reporting and decision making
+- Radically improved data quality, data standardization and data analytics for reporting and decision making

 - After working with Melissa’s Data Quality Components for SSIS, measure the tangible and intangible benefits to your reporting processes and determine your next steps to radically improve the decision making in your organization.